Terry White Chemists Perindopril Tablets

 How to take it

-Swallow your tablet(s) with a glass of water.
+Swallow your tablet(s) with a glass of water, before a meal.

 When to take it

 Take it at about the same time each day, preferably in the morning before a meal.
 Taking your medicine at the same time each day will have the best effect.
 It will also help you remember when to take it.